Udzu/pudzu/patterns.md

 **Subtraction interleaved** (written `A-^B`, `A-^^B` or `A_-^^B`).
 The subtraction
 interleaved operators remove an interleaved substring.
-For example, "Nadd" satisfies `Madrid-^..` since you can interleave two characters inside to get madrid.
+For example, "Mdrd" satisfies `Madrid-^..` since you can interleave two characters inside to get madrid.
 The strict interleaving operator `^^` has two subtractions: one inside and one outside.
 To implement these, we define an NFA with states (a,b) and transitions